Maps with finitely many critical points into high dimensional manifolds: Proof of Theorem

 A compact contractible smooth $n$-manifold $F^{n}$ with non-trivial $\pi_1(\partial F)$ is called a {\em Poenaru-Mazur} manifold.
-Examples of Poenaru-Mazur manifolds were first constructed in dimension $4$ (see \cite{Poe,Mazur}) and further extended to all dimensions $n\geq 5$ by Curtis (see \cite{Curtis}).
+Examples of Poenaru-Mazur manifolds were first constructed in dimension $4$ (see \cite{Mazur,Poe}) and further extended to all dimensions $n\geq 5$ by Curtis (see \cite{Curtis}).
 Since $F^{n}$ are contractible they have smooth structures.

 Consider a Poenaru-Mazur manifold $F^{m-k}$, $m-k\geq 4$.
-Note that $F^{m-k}\times [0,1]$ is homeomorphic to the $(k+1)$-disk $D^{k+1}$.
+Note that $F^{m-k}\times [0,1]$ is homeomorphic to the $(m-k+1)$-disk $D^{m-k+1}$.
 Indeed $F^{m-k}\times [0,1]$ is a combinatorial manifold whose boundary is homotopy equivalent to a $S^{m-k}$.
-By the Stallings-Zeeman solution of the Poincare conjecture for combinatorial manifolds, this boundary is homeomorphic to $S^{m-k}$.
-Furthermore any compact contractible combinatorial manifold with boundary $S^{m-k}$ is PL homeomorphic to $D^{k+1}$ (see \cite{Curtis}).
+By the Stallings-Zeeman solution of the Poincar\'e Conjecture for combinatorial manifolds (see \cite{St,Zee}), this boundary is homeomorphic to $S^{m-k}$.
+Furthermore any compact contractible combinatorial manifold with boundary $S^{m-k}$ is PL homeomorphic to $D^{m-k+1}$ (see \cite{Curtis}).

 Note that $F^{m-k}\times D^k$, for $k\geq 2$ is a smooth manifold with corners, whose corners can be straightened.
 As $F^{m-k}\times D^k$ is homeomorphic to $D^m$ it is a smooth contractible manifold with simply connected boundary.
-By a classical result of Smale (see \cite{Smale}, Thm.5.1) $F^{m-k}\times D^k$ is diffeomorphic to $D^m$, as soon as $m\geq 6$.
+By a classical result of Smale (see \cite{Smale}, Thm.
+5.1) $F^{m-k}\times D^k$ is diffeomorphic to $D^m$, as soon as $m\geq 6$.

-Let $\phi:D^m \to F^{m-k}\times D^k$ be such a diffeomorphism and set $K^{m-k-1}=\phi(\partial F^{m-k}\times \{0\})\subset \phi(\partial (F^{m-k}\times D^k))=S^{m-1}$.
+Let $\phi: F^{m-k}\times D^k\to D^m$ be such a diffeomorphism and set $K^{m-k-1}=\phi(\partial F^{m-k}\times \{0\})\subset \phi(\partial (F^{m-k}\times D^k))=S^{m-1}$.
 Let $D_0^k\subset D^k$ be a small disk around $0$.
 Then we consider a tubular neighborhood of $K$ within $S^{m-1}$ of the form $N(K)=\phi(\partial F^{m-k}\times D_0^k)$.
 It has a trivial trivialization $\theta:N(K)\to K\times D^{k}$ given by $\theta(\phi(x))=\pi_2(x)$, where $\pi_2$ denotes the second factor projection.

 Now we have the identifications:

 Let $\pi_K:\partial F^{m-k}\times (D^k-\{0\})\to S^{k-1}$ be the composition of the radial projection $D^k-\{0\}\to S^{k-1}$ with the second factor projection and $\pi_2: F^{m-k}\times \partial D^{k} \to S^{k-1}$ be the second factor projection.
 We define then $f_K: S^{m-1}-K\to S^{k-1}$ by